nitro41992/splitting-sucks/docs/modern_workflow_and_ui_implementation_plan.md

 ## Knowledge Transfer (KT) for Future AI/Devs
 - **Design:** All edit overlays (Review, Split) use a bottom app bar for actions.
 No floating action buttons (FABs) should remain in these overlays.
 Use Material You surface colors for backgrounds.
-- **Navigation:** Only one pop/navigation event should occur when closing overlays (see double pop bug in SplitStepWidget).
-Use `Navigator.canPop()` and guard callbacks.
+- **Navigation:** Only one pop/navigation event should occur when closing overlays.
+Use Navigator.canPop() and guard callbacks.
-- **State Management:** All add/remove actions (person/item) must update the `SplitManager` and notify listeners.
+- **State Management:** All add/remove actions (person/item) must update the SplitManager and notify listeners.
 UI must rebuild immediately after changes.
-- **Testing:** Widget tests must open dialogs, wait for animations, and use robust finders (by key/label, not just text).
+- **Testing:** Widget tests must open overlays as routes, wait for animations, and use robust finders (by key/label, not just text).
 Test all action buttons for correct UI updates and navigation.
 - **Pitfalls:** Watch for context disposal after pop, and for test failures due to widget tree changes.
 Always update tests after major UI refactors.
-- **Where to look:** Main UI logic for overlays is in `split_step_widget.dart`, `split_view.dart`, and related dialog widgets.
-Test logic is in `test/widgets/workflow_steps/`.
+- **Where to look:** Main UI logic for overlays is in split_step_widget.dart, split_view.dart, and related dialog widgets.
+Test logic is in test/widgets/workflow_steps/.
+- **Overlay Implementation:** Always use full-screen routes (e.g., MaterialPageRoute) for edit overlays (Review, Split) instead of showDialog.
+This avoids modal barrier stacking, black screens, and navigation issues.
+See [Flutter Issue #27725](https://github.com/flutter/flutter/issues/27725) and [Flutter Issue #74801](https://github.com/flutter/flutter/issues/74801) for context.

 ---